Spoiler Alert: Every single one of these issues is preventable by the user...

 I can’t send transactions

-If you can't seem to get your funds out of the wallet, it's not that MEW or Ethereum is 'down'.
-Usually, it's a matter of providing the right conditions or checking your funds on the blockchain.
+If you can't seem to get your assets out of the wallet, it's not that MEW or Ethereum is 'down'.
+Usually, it's a matter of providing the right conditions or checking your assets on the blockchain.

 Before interacting with Ethereum, keep in mind that all transactions require gas paid in ETH, while other blockchains like Binance Smart Chain or Polygon will have their own gas-paying coins.
 Also, remember that transactions between incompatible blockchains, like Ethereum and Bitcoin or Ethereum and Dogechain, are (as yet) impossible.